-There were works of art from David's private collection - Egyptian antiquities, Greek, Roman and African art, pre-Columbian art, Australian Modernism, a bit of International Modernism and quite a bit of contemporary Australian and international art.
+There were works of art from David's private collection - Egyptian antiquities, Greek, Roman and African art, pre-Columbian art, Australian Modernism, a bit of International Modernism and guite a bit of contemporary Australian and international art.
 He had a little museum on the side of the Moorilla Winery, just in one of the houses where he had been able to show only very small things - coins and one or two Egyptian mummies.
 So, the idea was to build this big museum.
 He had collected these things since the mid '90s.
 They had been roughly catalogued but no one had done research and got them ready to show the public.
-It was a wonderful collection to research authenticity, provenance and prepare for display.
-It was doing something very different from any public museum.
-There was no taxonomy in the permanent collections - from how you presented antiquity to contemporary works.
-There was no chronology.
-We were plunging into David Walsh's collection.
+It was a wonderful collection to research authenticity, provenance artmaking as this whole continuum and across all cultures as a form of human